fatiando/2023-egu-gd-blogpost/blogpost.md

 ## What you can do with Fatiando tools?

-Fatiando tools can be used in several different geophysical applications.
+Fatiando tools can be used in a wide range of geophysical applications.
 For example, computing the gravitational fields of large structures can provide relevant insight to Geodynamic applications, like validating numerical models against observed gravity data, or inverting Moho depths from satellite gravity data on continental scales [@uieda2016].
-[Harmonica][harmonica] allows to calculate the gravitational field of large scale structures using [_tesseroids_][tesseroids], also known as spherical prisms, that take into account the curvature of the Earth.
+[Harmonica][harmonica] offers tools to calculate the gravitational field of large scale structures using [_tesseroids_][tesseroids], also known as spherical prisms, that take into account the curvature of the Earth.
 They come handy also in data processing steps, like terrain correction.

 ![Terrain effect over South America computed using tesseroids.](figs/terrain-correction-south-america.png)

-[Harmonica][harmonica]'s [gradient-boosted equivalent sources][gb-eq] allow to
+[Harmonica][harmonica]'s [gradient-boosted equivalent sources][gb-eq] are
-interpolate very large gravity and magnetic datasets relying on the equivalent sources technique.
+capable of interpolating very large gravity and magnetic datasets relying on the equivalent sources technique.
 For example, they allowed us to generate a regular grid of almost 2 million gravity observations over Australia [@soler2021].

 ![Observed and interpolated a large gravity dataset over Australia.
 The interpolation was carried out through Gradient-boosted equivalent